neilswainston/biochem4j/README.md

-# Grimoire
+# SYNBIOCHEM-DB
-Grimoire: a book of magic spells and invocations
+SYNBIOCHEM-DB: A graph database to enable metabolic engineering and synthetic biology